cerebrl/forgerock-sample-web-react/README.md

 #### Create Your OAuth Clients

 1. Create a public OAuth client for the web app
-2. Create a confidential OAuth client for the API server
+2. Create a confidential OAuth client for the API server (one with a secret)

 #### Create your Authentication Journeys/Trees